 Picotui is a Text User Interface (TUI) widget library for Python3.
-It is known to work with CPython3 and MicroPython (Unix version is officially supported for the latter), but should work with any Python3 implementation which allows to access stdin/stdout file descriptors.
+It is known to work with CPython3 and Pycopy (Unix version is officially supported for the latter), but should work with any Python3 implementation which allows to access stdin/stdout file descriptors.

 Q: Hey, but you cut off the answer from Urwid FAQ.
 It says: “but if you are willing to write it, we do accept patches”.
-Why didn’t you implement those widgets for Urwid and contributed them?
+Why didn’t you implement those widgets for Urwid and contribute them?

 A: Why didn’t you?
 No, wait, that’s not productive.
-I didn’t implement them for Urwid because I don’t like its architecture and the fact that its widget set is rather weak (so its hard to write new widgets - there are not enough examples to start from).
+I didn’t implement them for Urwid because I don’t like its architecture and the fact that its widget set is rather weak (so it’s hard to write new widgets - there are not enough examples to start from).
 And don’t get me wrong, but the fact that nobody wrote those widgets for Urwid during 10+ years, got to mean something.
 However, I tried to hack on another, less, but still known Python TUI library - Npyscreen.
 Its widget set is much more advanced and usable.
 But - it still has some architectural choices which makes extending it and overriding some behaviors problematic.
 I also found its project management a bit unresponsive.
-So, after making dozen of commits to my fork, I thought it’s time to get some breath and started picotui.
+So, after making a dozen of commits to my fork, I thought it’s time to get some breath and started picotui.

-Q: So, sun must shine bright in picotui land, and it must be the best library out there?
+Q: So, sun must shine bright in the picotui land, and it must be the best library out there?